How disciplinary procedures work

-The outcome might also be anything else that could resolve the problem.
-For example an agreement to take part in mediation between yourself and a co-worker with whom you have had personal problems.
+The outcome might also be anything else that could resolve the problem, such asan agreement to mediate with a co-worker with whom you have had personal problems.

 Your company's disciplinary procedure should include how many verbal or written warnings are needed before a final warning or dismissal.
 You should be given a written warning, or if the warning was verbal a written confirmation of it, saying what it was for and how long it will remain in force.